MinekPo1/FuSS/spec.md

 Since FuSS has no comments, string literals are used as comments.

-In expressions, these literals, along with functions and macros, can be commbined with operators:
+In expressions, these literals, along with functions and macros, can be combined with operators:

 | operator | rtype | ltype | note |
 | :------- | :---: | :---: | :--- |